Heating and cooling by radiant systems

 From a medical point of view, we consider it very important for our patients to have draught-free, uniform thermal room conditioning.Thomas Höhn, Administrative Director, German Heart Centre, Berlin (DHZB)

-With BEKA capillary tube mats, meandering copper tubes or the 10 mm single tube technology, both radiant cooling ceilings and convective cooling ceilings can be implemented.
+With BEKA capillary tube mats, meandering copper tubes or the 10 mm single tube technology, both radiant ceilings and convectively acting cooling ceilings can be implemented.

 Which system has better energy efficiency?
 Ceiling heating vs. underfloor heating - a detailed comparison

 Three technologies for the ceiling: 1) capillary tube mats for the thermal activation of plaster ceilings, metal cassette or plasterboard ceilings, 2) copper pipe meander for metal cassettes or drywall ceilings, 3) single pipe technology for plasterboard ceilings or plastered cooling ceilings